Grande Armée: Ammunition

 Of all the types of ammunition used in the Napoleonic Wars, the cast iron, spherical, round shot was the staple of the gunner.
 Even at long range when the shot was travelling relatively slowly it could be deadly, though it might appear to be bouncing or rolling along the ground relatively gently.
 At short range, carnage could result.

 Round shots were undeniably inaccurate.
 This was because, despite their name, round shots were never perfectly spherical, nor did they fit their gun barrels exactly.
 Air acted on the irregular surface of the projectile.
 These irregularities invariably threw them off target to some degree.
-It is often also a matter of confusion as to why a 12pdr shot was so much more effective than a 6pdr shot.
+It is often also a matter of confusion as to why a 12-pdr shot was so much more effective than a 6-pdr shot.
 This is because the impact of a shot was not only related to its weight but also to its velocity, which, with a heavier projectile, was much greater at the end of the trajectory.

 There were two forms of close-range weapons, which were extremely useful at up to 270m (300 yards).
 Grapeshot and canister, or case, were the anti-personnel weapons of choice of the gunner.
 Grape was a cluster of large metal spheres tied together around a central spindle and base and normally sewn into a bag, whereas canister was a metal case filled with smaller iron or lead spheres.
 The whole purpose of these types of shot was to break up when fired from the gun forming a wide cone of flying metal that acted in the same way as a shotgun cartridge.